semusings/spring-boot-docker-containerization/README.md

 ### 1. Running fat jar in docker

-To create docker image of spring boot application with a fat jar `Dockerfile`.
+To create a docker image of spring boot application with a fat jar `Dockerfile`.

 ```
 FROM amd64/openjdk:14-alpine